jerome-f/SparsePro/README.md

 non_synonymous	2.640968734588369	1.0019843330387552	8
 ```

 ## FAQ

 1. How do we obtain trait variance for --var_Y from summary statistics?

    - If the trait has been standardized to have unit variance prior to performing GWAS (for example, inverse normal transformed), we can set it as 1.0.
 Otherwise, it can be estimated from `var_Y = 2Np(1-p)se^2`  where `N` (the sample size), `p` (minor allele frequencies), and `se` (standard errors of effect size estimates) are usually available in GWAS summary statistics.
+If the `var_Y` estimates vary across variants, we supply the median value of all these estimates.

 2. How do we set hyperparameter K?